Join our Undergraduate Open Days

 Years 1 and 2

 During your first two years on the course you will learn about the structure and function of the human body.
 You’ll learn how each body system is controlled and is able to respond to the demands of everyday life, including the effects of disease and medical treatments.
-Anatomy will be learned in small group teaching sessions, including experience of prosection.
-Please note that students do not dissect cadavers on the Medicine and Surgery course at Birmingham.
+Anatomy will be learned via various formats of teaching, including experience of prosection.
+Please note that students do not dissect cadavers on the Medicine and Surgery course at Birmingham, though may be able to through intercalation.

-You’ll learn about the psychology and sociology of health and illness and how the health of whole populations, as well as individual patients, is assessed.
-We will also introduce you to some of the key issues in biomedical ethics, for example genetic engineering.
+You’ll learn about the psychology and sociology of health and illness and how the health of whole populations, as well as individual patients, is assessed and new paths for prevention and improving health are introduced.
+We will also introduce you to some of the key issues in biomedical ethics, for example genetic engineering or understanding that social, cultural and religious differences need to be considered.

 In each year of the course, you will spend eight days working in the community with GPs and patients, linking biological and behavioural theoretical learning to clinical situations with real patients.
 You will visit GP surgeries throughout your studies at a mix of inner city, suburban and some rural settings to gain maximum exposure to a range of patients and conditions.
-You'll also have the opportunity to pursue topics that interest you through student-selected components.
+You'll also have the opportunity to begin pursuing topics that interest you through student-selected components, starting in the pre-clinical years, and running through to year five.

 Year 3

 From your third year onwards, most of your teaching will take place in our partner Teaching Hospital Trusts.
 Teaching in hospitals and general practices takes place within a highly organised academy structure with senior clinicians and dedicated Clinical Teaching Fellows (junior doctors).
-This ensures that you receive excellent training in each speciality.
+You will work closely with a Senior Academy Tutor in each placement to ensure that you are fully supported in your learning and that you receive excellent training in each speciality.

 Through placements, you will have access to a diverse regional population of over five million, including one million children.
 This means you will see a vast range of illness in people from diverse ethnic backgrounds, genders, sexualities, socio-economic statuses, and ages, helping you to relate, empathize and identify with these people on a professional and personal level.